Administrative and Constitutional Law

 • Canadian Constitution Foundation v.
 AG Canada: A successful challenge to the legality and constitutionality of public order emergency declared under the Emergencies Act.

 • Loshaj v.
-Minister of Citizenship and Immigration: A constitutional challenge to section 39 of the Canada Evidence Act class privilege for cabinet confidences, shielding them from disclosure in court proceedings.
+AG Canada: A constitutional challenge to section 39 of the Canada Evidence Act class privilege for cabinet confidences, shielding them from disclosure in court proceedings.

 We also frequently appear for interveners in high-profile public law appeals.
 These include: